‘General Hospital’ Monday Spoilers: Liesl Demands The Truth From Valentin About Nina’s Child

-It was a heart wrenching week for Nina on General Hospital last week.
+It was a heart-wrenching week for Nina on General Hospital last week.
 She not only didn’t get married to the love of her life, Valentin Cassadine, but she also found out that the daughter that she thought she had was not who she claimed to be.
 It was all a big lie and now Nina is furious and upset.

 The week of October 14 will continue the saga of Nina, Valentin, and Sasha.
 Valentin is planning on leaving the country now that he has lost Nina.
 He is taking Charlotte to live in Greece.
 Liesl is also fleeing back to her homeland of Switzerland, but she isn’t leaving until she gets some answers.
 In a new General Hospital preview clip for Monday’s episode, Nina’s aunt blames Valentin for all the destruction he has caused her niece and bringing her into it.
 Now she wants to know the truth on whether there really is a child out there that belongs to Nina.